deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "Right!"

-"...That's how it was for me, too." she said.
+"…That's how it was for me, too." she said.

-"...Do you think that's the truth?"
+"…Do you think that's the truth?"
 Adam asked her.
-“Or is it just more bullshit we're inventing to make ourselves feel better?”
+"Or is it just more bullshit we're inventing to make ourselves feel better?"

-Ava paused. "...I...think it's the truth." she said.
-“Or at least… I hope it is...”
+Ava paused. "…I…think it's the truth." she said.
+"Or at least… I hope it is…"

 She trailed off, then spread her arms helplessly.
 "I don't know any more.
 I spent all this time trying to do the right thing, and did completely the wrong thing instead.
 I don't… I don't know if I can trust what's in my head."